Mr-Jerry-Haxor/Risk-Profiler-Extension/README.md

 5. Select one or more applications.
 6. Click `Validate Selected` to run automated quality checks.
 7. Click `Review Selected` to generate review findings.
+8. Use the settings icon next to `Review Selected` when an incomplete-assessment review should use selected `newAnswers`.
-8. Review results in separate tabs.
+9. Review results in separate tabs.
+10. Open review notes, select the questions to include, and enter ASA Notes when needed.
-9. Export validation results to Excel when needed.
+11. Export validation results to Excel when needed.
-10. Download review notes to Word when business-ready documentation is needed.
+12. Download review notes to Word when business-ready documentation is needed.

 #### Key Outputs